tdlib/telegram-bot-api/README.md

 In addition, the member list now shows the full bot list (previously only the bot that executed the query was shown)

+The bot will now receive Updates for all received media, even if a destruction timer is set.

 <a name="installation"></a>
 ## Installation